lhupfeldt/jenkinsflow/README.md

 ===========

 Python API with high level build flow constructs (parallel/serial) for Jenkins (and Hudson).
+Allows full scriptable control over the execution of Jenkins jobs.
+Also allows running 'jobs' without using Jenkins (for testing without reloading Jenkins jobs).

 See INSTALL.md for installation.
 See demo/... for some usage examples.